Ford Fairmont: Mercury Zephyr

 From the 1978 to 1983 model years, the Mercury Zephyr served as the Mercury counterpart of the Ford Fairmont, replacing the Maverick-based Comet.
 The third vehicle to use the nameplate within Ford Motor Company, the Mercury Zephyr shares its nameplate with the 1936–1940 Lincoln-Zephyr and the 1950–1972 Ford Zephyr (produced by Ford of Britain).
 Within the Mercury line, the Zephyr was slotted between the Bobcat (replaced for 1981 by the Lynx) and the Monarch (replaced for 1981 by the Cougar).

-Sharing the same model range as the Fairmont, the Zephyr was offered as two-door and four-door sedans, a five-door station wagon, and a two-door Zephyr Z-7 coupe.
+Sharing the same model range as the Fairmont, the Zephyr was offered as two-door and four-door sedans, a five-door station wagon, and the two-door "Zephyr Z-7" coupe.
 At its launch, the Zephyr was externally distinguished by the use of four headlights (initially only used by the Fairmont Futura).
-The exterior was styled with design elements that were adopted by multiple Mercury product lines during the early 1980s (the Lynx, Capri, Cougar, and Marquis), including a waterfall-style grille, horizontally-ribbed taillamps, and (non-functional) front fender vents.
+The exterior was styled with design elements that were adopted by multiple Mercury product lines during the early 1980s (the Lynx, Capri, Cougar, and Marquis), including a waterfall-style grille, horizontally ribbed taillamps, and (non-functional) front fender vents.

 The Zephyr was initially offered in standard, ES (a successor to the ESS trim of the Monarch), and Ghia trims, for 1981, both were replaced by GS trim (the equivalent of Futura on non-coupe Fairmonts).
 In line with other Mercury station wagons, the model line was offered with a Villager option package, including exterior (simulated) woodgrain trim.

 At the beginning of the 1980s, the Zephyr was gradually phased out of the Mercury model line.
-For 1982, both the 4.2L V8 option and the station wagon were moved to the Cougar model line.
+For 1982, both the 4.2-liter V8 option and the station wagon were moved to the more upscale Cougar model line.
 As Mercury transitioned its model line to front-wheel drive, the Zephyr was replaced by the Mercury Topaz for the 1984 model year.

-Following its use by Mercury, the Zephyr nameplate was used by Lincoln a second time.
-The 2006 Lincoln Zephyr mid-size sedan was renamed the Lincoln MKZ for 2007, commencing the Lincoln "MK" model nomenclature.
+Following its use by Mercury, the Zephyr nameplate was briefly reused by Lincoln in 2006.
+The Lincoln Zephyr mid-size sedan was renamed the Lincoln MKZ for 2007, commencing the Lincoln "MK" model nomenclature.

 Variants

 Ford Durango

-The Ford Durango was produced by a joint venture between Ford and National Coach Corporation in 1981.
+The Ford Durango was produced by a joint venture between Ford and National Coach Corporation from 1978 to 1981.
 Based heavily on the Fairmont Futura coupe, the Durango was a two-door, two-seat car-based pickup truck that was intended as a possible replacement for the 1977–1979 Ford Ranchero as well as a competitor to the downsized Chevrolet El Camino/GMC Caballero.
 Approximately 200 are estimated to have been produced.